dwarfmaster/commutative-diagrams/README.md

 ## Usage

 To use it, import `CommutativeDiagrams.Loader` in your Coq file.
-Now you can use the `diagram run` and `diagram edit` tactics.
+You can now use the `diagram run` and `diagram edit` tactics.

-TODO
+The `diagram run "file"` tactic tries to read commands from file and execute them on the current goal.
+If it succeeds, the interface is never opened.
+If it fails, or if the the file is empty, the interface is opened to graphically solve the goal.
+If there where commands in the file, they are not executed but can be replayed using the `Edit>Redo` button.

+The `diagram edit "file"` always open the interface, allowing to redo part of the proof and change other, even if it would have succeeded.